zhaohappy/libmedia/README_en.md

 | rtmp     | ✅       | ❌        |
 | rtsp     | ✅       | ❌        |

-rtmp and rtsp need use Websocket or WebTransport proxy tcp connection，for example in avplayer:
+rtmp and rtsp need use WebSocket or WebTransport proxy tcp connection，for example in avplayer:

 ```JavaScript